C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 ### Desktop only:
 * Each link on the right is underlined when the user hovers over the link as part of UX feedback.
+* Each link on the right as its text highlghted in white when on the page that reflects that link is being viewed

 ### Mobile only:
 * Nav bar links become compressed into ‘burger’ icon which when selected contains all of the navigation options